phdschooltpc/msp430-thyroid/README.md

 ./strip-test-data thyroid.test [number_of_tests]
 ```

-The `.data` file contains 3600 tests, which is the maximum value for `number_of_tests`.
+The `.test` file contains 3600 tests, which is the maximum value for `number_of_tests`.
 Currently, 250 tests are uploaded, on the FRAM, and run.
 The more tests, the more accurate the Mean Square Error (MSE) for the network.
 Nevertheless, the FRAM is limited in size, so all the 3600 tests will not fit.
 During the evaluation of your work, a fixed amount of tests will be run.

 ### Suggestions